Mike Yastrzemski Preview, Player Props: Giants vs. Padres

 Mike Yastrzemski At The Plate

-- Yastrzemski has picked up a hit in 42 of 76 games this year, with multiple hits 14 times.
+- Yastrzemski has picked up a hit in 43 of 77 games this season, with multiple hits 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.